Learn about the nutrition guidelines for plant-based children in this post and download a free guide of food groups to include in their diet

 Here are key nutrients to consider when providing an all plant-based diet to children:

 Calcium is an essential mineral that helps maintain healthy bones and teeth.
 Plant sources that provide calcium include: calcium-set tofu, fortified plant beverages, dried figs, fortified orange juice, and green leafy vegetables.
+Plant milks are one of the easiest and most effective ways for children to meet their calcium needs.
+I share what plant milk I recommend for vegan kids in this blog post.
 Children between 4 - 8 years old need about 1,000mg per day.
 About 1 cup of non-dairy beverage provides 300mg.

 Iron is important as it helps the body carry oxygen throughout the body and it is a vital nutrient for all children, regardless of diet.
 Vegan kids may need up to 1.8 times more iron than non-vegan kids due to type of iron (non-heme iron) found in plant foods but this can easily be met by making sure that there’s at least one source of iron at each meal.
 Plant foods such as lentils, beans, oatmeal, and whole grain breads are just a few examples that provide iron.
 Pair iron-rich foods with a Vitamin-C food to help with iron absorption such as lentil soup with tomatoes or oatmeal with strawberries.
 Smoothies with leafy green vegetables such as kale paired with fruit is also a great option.
 Children need between 7 - 10mg of iron per day.
 One 1/4 cup of black beans provides close to 3mg.